KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 <a name="conformance"></a>
 ## Conformance

-If this extension is supported, and an application wants to use one of the multi-view extensions, then the application should use the special multi-view technique.
+If this extension is supported, and an application wants to use the GL_OVR_multiview2 OpenGL extension, then the application should use the special multi-view technique specified by this glTF extension.